oisinfaust/LogSobolevRelaxations/examples/odd_n_cycle_proofs/README.md

 # Sum-of-Squares proofs for the n-cycle

-A logarithmic Sobolev for the simple random walk on the n-cycle has the form
+A logarithmic Sobolev inequality for the simple random walk on the n-cycle has the form
 <p align=center><img src=../img/ls.png></p>
 The best possible constant α for which the above holds is called the logarithmic Sobolev constant of the n-cycle.
 In order to find certifiable lower bounds on the log-Sobolev constant, we consider a stronger inequality, based on the Taylor series of (1+t)^2 log(1+t), which only involves polynomials.
-This directory contains exact sum-of-squares proofs that this stronger inequality holds with α = (1 - cos(2pi/n))/2, for modest values of `n`.
+This directory contains exact sum-of-squares proofs that this stronger inequality holds with α = (1 - cos(2pi/n))/2, for modest values of n.
 This α is in fact the best possible constant, since it happens to be half of the spectral gap of this chain, which is known to upper bound the log-Sobolev constant.
 For more details, please refer to our paper [TODO].

 Here is a brief description of the files in this directory:
 - `generate_proofs.jl` is a Julia script which sets up and solves a sum-of-squares relaxation, and outputs a proof.
 - `cycle_basis.jl` contains some code used by `generate_proofs.jl` (in particular, it defines the polynomial basis we will use).
-- The subdirectory `proofs` contains files of the form `sos_proof_{n}.sage`, where `n` is an odd integer.
-These files contain the data needed to obtain a sum-of-squares proof, in the form of an LDL^t decomposition and a polynomial basis.
 - `verify_cycle_proof.sage` is a Sage script which verifies our claim, taking a number of proof files as input.

 Some of this functionality is described in more depth below.